Louise Beavers: Career

 Beavers was one of three actresses (including Hattie McDaniel and Ethel Waters) to portray housekeeper Beulah on the Beulah television show, the first television sitcom to star a black person.
 She also played a maid for the first two seasons of The Danny Thomas Show (1953–1955).

 In addition to her film work, Beavers conducted theater tours as long as 20 weeks each year.

-As Beavers's career grew, some criticized her for the roles that she accepted, alleging that such roles institutionalized the view that blacks were subservient to whites.
+As Beavers' career grew, some criticized her for the roles that she accepted, alleging that such roles institutionalized the view that blacks were subservient to whites.
 Beavers dismissed the criticism, acknowledging the limited opportunities available but saying: "I am only playing the parts.
 I don't live them."
 As she became more widely known, Beavers began to speak against Hollywood's portrayal and treatment of African Americans, both during production and after promoting the films.
 Beavers became active in public life, seeking to help support African Americans.
 She endorsed Robert S. Abbott, the editor of The Chicago Defender, who fought for African-Americans' civil rights.
-She supported Richard Nixon, who she believed would help black Americans in the struggle for civil rights.
+She supported Richard Nixon, whom she believed would help black Americans in the struggle for civil rights.